mrfawy/ModernEnigma/README.md

     * Number of bits to store the rotor offset [0-64] = 6 bits
     * Number of bits ( Key) to store machine setting of N rotors =m(no of bit to represent N)xN +6xN
     * Result # of bits =7x100+6x100=1200 bits ( Only for this module, while a typical machine will have 2 more modules)

 * it's worth mentioning here that the key is part of the operating instructions, it's like the manual for the algorithm , Thus it'll be a large number of bits.

-* Again don't let the large key size fool you.
+####Please don't let the large key size fool you.
+Any help from an expert is appreciated
-* Any help from an expert on the security assessment or a peer review of this Modern Enigma is highly appreciated; it’s still in early development phase.

 Modern Enigma Protocol: